 In fact, the changes in our work environments and limitations on in-person interactions are behind the rise of most current learning and development (L&D) trends.
 While we are used to some trends changing rapidly in the learning and development space, there are some surprises on this list!

+While we have focused on the current L&D trends before, we think this year deserves its own article!
 After reflecting upon the past year, we have collected 18 L&D trends.
 These are the issues, movements and focus points that will affect our industry this year.
 Let’s dig in!

 1. The Upskilling and Reskilling Revolution

 Just 12 months ago, learning leaders were preparing for skills gaps in advance.
 Now, the pandemic has removed the luxury of preplanning.
 Even before the global pandemic struck, reskilling and upskilling were a priority for many organisations who had identified current or expected skills gaps.
 In fact, 90% of surveyed executives reported currently experiencing a skills gap or anticipating one in the near future.